pozich/pozich/README.md

 ### 🧩 me
 i use arch btw (3 month ago), obsidian; <br>
-i like milfs, pinterest, pyrokinesis and tetris :)
+i like pinterest, pyrokinesis and tetris :)